Jocatins/next.js-refresher/hello-world/README.md

 -   It runs on build time

 -   Server Side Rendering (SSR) is a method of pre-rendering where the HTML pages are generated at request time

+\_app.js is a component that wraps every page in the application